gggina/tempotoets/README.md

 # tempotoets

-A timed times table test - for kids and the resto of us.
+A timed times table test - for kids and the rest of us.

 Let's make the tempotoets fun again :)